VanessaCalimag/cp3402-adjunct-site/README.md

 - The objective for the theme is to design a straightforward user interface that facilitates effortless navigation, resulting in a user-friendly and intuitive experience.
 - The theme utilizes large font sizes to ensure the website is readable by the targeted audience.

+Custom logo
+- A personalized logo that can be incorporated into the header.
+It can be configured and tailored via the site identity settings.

 Page Customization
 - Ability to modify the layout, structure, and visual elements of a page.
 - Customize the visual style of a page, such as colors, fonts, typography, and spacing.